How to Engage with the Curriculum

 This curriculum is made up of 8 sections, each of which has been designed to require roughly 3-4 hours of engagement.

-Each section consists of a written piece that links together external resources and exercises to engage with, which are displayed on blocks.
+Each section links together external resources and exercises to engage with, which are displayed on blocks.
 Before moving on, take a quick glance at the next section ‘1.
 What is Cooperative AI’ so you can see what this looks like.
 On each block for external resources, you’ll find a link to the resource and which parts we’d like you to engage with.
-Also, we’ve labelled each external resource and exercise with:
+We’ve also labelled each external resource and exercise with:

 Prerequisites and the Appendix Section